 The Recording Academy, Clive Davis Partner For Pre-GRAMMY Gala

-Clive Davis and The Recording Academy will present the annual Pre-GRAMMY Gala on Feb.
-9, 2013, at the Beverly Hilton Hotel in Beverly Hills, Calif., the evening before the 55th Annual GRAMMY Awards.
-Sponsored by Harman, Hilton Hotels & Resorts, Hyundai, and MasterCard Worldwide, this exclusive star-studded celebration will feature special musical performances and will be attended by the world's most renowned artists and top industry VIPs in music, film, television and new media.
+For the fourth consecutive year, Clive Davis and The Recording Academy will present the annual Pre-GRAMMY Gala on Saturday, Feb.
+11 at the Beverly Hilton in Beverly Hills, Calif., the evening before the 54th Annual GRAMMY Awards.
+Sponsored by Harman, Hilton Hotels & Resorts, Hyundai, and MasterCard Worldwide, this exclusive, star-studded celebration will feature special musical performances and will be attended by the world's most renowned artists and top industry VIPs in music, film, television, and new media.

-As part of the evening's celebration, the 2013 GRAMMY Salute To Industry Icons will honor Epic Records' Chairman and CEO Antonio "L.A."
-Reid.
-The Recording Academy will present Reid with the President's Merit Award in recognition of his significant contributions to the music industry and the impact his efforts have had on music and the business of music.
-Past recipients include Herb Alpert and Jerry Moss, Sir Richard Branson, Clive Davis, Ahmet Ertegun, David Geffen, Berry Gordy, Doug Morris, and Mo Ostin.
+As part of the evening's celebration, the 2012 GRAMMY Salute To Industry Icons will honor Virgin Group founder Sir Richard Branson.
+The Recording Academy will present Branson with the President's Merit Award in recognition of his significant contributions to the music industry and the impact his efforts have had on music and the business of music.
+Past recipients of the GRAMMY Salute To Industry Icons President's Merit Award include Herb Alpert and Jerry Moss, Clive Davis, Ahmet Ertegun, David Geffen, Berry Gordy, Doug Morris, and Mo Ostin.

-Davis began his career at Columbia Records where he was appointed president in 1967 and signed such legendary rock artists as Janis Joplin, Santana, Bruce Springsteen, Billy Joel, and Earth Wind & Fire.
-In 1974 Davis went on to co-found Arista Records where he signed Barry Manilow, Patti Smith and Whitney Houston and developed the careers of the Kinks, the Grateful Dead, Dionne Warwick, and Aretha Franklin.
-His business ventures include forming LaFace Records in 1989 with Edmonds and Reid, and creating Bad Boy Records in 1994 with Sean "Diddy" Combs.
-In 2000 J Records was born (in partnership with BMG) and emerged as a dominant force, producing the works of Alicia Keys and Maroon 5.
-Davis was then appointed chairman/CEO of BMG U.S. Label Group, where he oversaw an expanded RCA Music Group, including J Records, RCA Records and Arista Records.
-After BMG and Sony Music merged, in 2008 Davis was appointed chief creative officer, Sony Music Worldwide, where he continues to nurture and develop talent.
-In 2000 Davis received the Trustees Award from The Recording Academy and in 2009 he received the President's Merit Award at the GRAMMY Salute To Industry Icons.
-As a humanitarian, Davis has made tireless efforts in the battle against AIDS, spearheading donations of millions of dollars for AIDS research.
-In 2002, the Clive Davis Department of Recorded Music was created at his undergraduate alma mater, New York University.
-He is also a graduate of Harvard Law School.
+Davis began his career at Columbia Records where he was appointed president in 1967 and signed such legendary rock artists as Janis Joplin; Santana; Blood, Sweat & Tears; Bruce Springsteen; Aerosmith; Chicago; Loggins & Messina; and Earth, Wind & Fire.
+In 1974 Davis went on to co-found Arista Records and signed Barry Manilow, Patti Smith and Whitney Houston, and developed the careers of the Grateful Dead, Eurythmics, Dionne Warwick, Aretha Franklin, and Carly Simon among the diverse roster under his leadership.
+His business ventures include forming LaFace Records in 1989 with Kenneth "Babyface" Edmonds and Antonio "L.A."
+Reid, and creating Bad Boy Records in 1994 with Sean "Diddy" Combs.
+In 2000 J Records was born (in partnership with BMG) and emerged as a dominant force, releasing the works of Alicia Keys, Luther Vandross and Maroon 5.
+Davis was then appointed chairman/CEO of BMG U.S. Label Group, where he oversaw an expanded RCA Music Group including J Records, RCA Records and Arista Records.
+After BMG and Sony Music merged in 2008, Davis was appointed chief creative officer, Sony Music Worldwide.

 The Pre-GRAMMY Gala is part of the GRAMMY Week series of events, culminating with Music's Biggest Night.
-The 55th Annual GRAMMY Awards will take place on Sunday, Feb.
-10, at Staples Center in Los Angeles and will be broadcast live in high-definition TV and 5.1 surround sound on CBS from 8–11:30 p.m.
+The 54th Annual GRAMMY Awards will take place on Sunday, Feb.
+12 at Staples Center in Los Angeles and will be broadcast live in high-definition TV and 5.1 surround sound on CBS from 8–11:30 p.m.
 (ET/PT).
+For updates and breaking news, please visit The Recording Academy's social networks on Twitter and Facebook.